Uganda Birding and Wildlife Tour

 **Visa Requirement: If you have a U.S.A. passport, you will need a visa to enter Uganda.
 It is strongly recommended that you get an electronic visa on-line before you travel; visa is $50, plus $35 processing fees = $85

 Please Note: Not included in the price of the tour is your permit to hike to view the gorillas and chimpanzees.
 This is an option for the tour because the hike is strenuous, mountainous and the trail can be muddy and slippery.
 If you are not able to hike the trail, there will be an alternate activity for the day which is included in your tour.
 The permit fees to view gorillas and chimpanzee are set by the Ugandan government.
 Currently the fees are $600 for the gorilla permit and $150 for the chimpanzee permit.
-The price will most likely increase for 2020 and that price in unknown until the time is closer.
+The price will most likely increase by 2022 and that price is unknown until the time is closer.

 Special offer: Included with your trip (one per room) is a copy of the field guide "The Birds of East Africa: Kenya, Tanzania, Uganda, Rwanda, Burundi" (Princeton Field Guides) by Terry Stevenson and John Fanshawe.
 You will receive this book when you reserve your trip so you will have time to study and know the beautiful birds of Uganda.